SaintZet/DayzMapsLoader/README.md

 </details>

 <details><summary><h2>Maps  🗺</h2></summary>
-  We are developing a large variety of maps for the DayZ Standalone.
+  We are developing a large variety of maps for the **DayZ Standalone**.
 Maps even comes with two different types:

-A topographic map that is useful for navigating by using contours, highlighted roads, buildings, rail tracks, and much more.
+A *topographic* map that is useful for navigating by using contours, highlighted roads, buildings, rail tracks, and much more.
-A satellite map which allows a focus on the game's terrain.
+A *satellite* map which allows a focus on the game's terrain.

-We developing the classical Chernarus and Livonia maps as well as additional maps, such as:
+  We developing the classical [Chernarus](https://dayz.fandom.com/wiki/Chernarus "fandom") and [Livonia](https://dayz.fandom.com/wiki/Livonia "fandom") maps as well as additional maps, such as:

 [Namalsk](https://steamcommunity.com/sharedfiles/filedetails/?id=2289461232&searchtext=Namalsk "steamcommunity"): The famous mod featuring a winter setting